Tired of reaching the end of the month, wondering where in the world all your money went?

 |Credit Card #3||$1,000|

 |Total budget amount||$7,000|

-Pay all your bills and expenses until your income is gone, then start the process over.
+6. On paper, pay all your bills and expenses until your income is gone.

 Keep in mind that the example budget above is just that — an example.
 Your budget may look totally different depending on how much you earn, how many kids you have, and other variables.

 The key is making sure you list all your bills and fluctuating expenses along with savings and investments each month.
-Spend every dollar you earn “on paper” and make sure to pay yourself first.
+Spend every dollar you earn “on paper.”

 As the month goes on and you get paid, pay bills and expenses according to your budget and check each of them off as you go.
 When it comes to estimated expenses like food and transportation, you’ll need to track those categories throughout the month to ensure you’re staying on track with your spending goals.